Xenocrypt/OpenStatesParser/README.md

 A Python module using the OpenStates API to generate and analyze current-term state legislative voting records.

-To use it, import OpenStatesParser and run OpenStatesParser.VoteGenerator(state=YOURSTATE, chamber=YOURCHAMBER).
+To use it, import OpenStatesParser and run OpenStatesParser.VoteGenerator(state=YOURSTATE, chamber=YOURCHAMBER, apikey=YOURAPIKEY).

 That will generate: